 - Upper Thickness

 If you walked up and asked me.
 Should I purchase these?
-I would ask you what you were going to use them for first and then probably direct you toward the Vibram Five Finger Seeya which has been working out great for me on the road and trail (have not taken the Seeya into the Snow yet).
+I would ask you what you were going to use them for first and then probably direct you toward the Vibram Five Finger Seeya which has been working out great for me on the road and trail.

-I have also put the non Vibram Spyridon LS Model on in an Indoor Environment.
-Water Drainage and Weight are still a concern.
-The Upper design is much more outdoor friendly and breathable.
+I have also put the non Vibram Spyridon LS Model on in an indoor environment; such as at a gym.
+Water drainage and weight are still a concern.
+The upper design is much more outdoor friendly and breathable.
 More of a Treksport feel.
-Can't wait to take them onto the Muddy Trails in Fall.
+Can't wait to take them onto the muddy trails in fall.